ValgulNecron/kasuki/readme.md

 1. You can add new langage by adding a translation in the file located in lang_file and add in lang.rs found in
 src/cmd/general_modules/ the option with .add_string_choice("ISO-639-1", "ISO-639-1")
 please google for what is ISO-639-1
-2. Contribute to this guide by making it clearer on how to use/ how it work.
+2. Contribute to this guide by making it clearer on how to use/ how it works.
-3. Or by opening an issue with echancement or new feature you want to see.
+3. Or by opening an issue with enhancement or new feature you want to see.

 # How to use